segaln17/nh2585-s24-CodeLab1-Week9/README.md

 # RUMMAGE THROUGH TRASH

-A game about rummaging through trash to bring stuff to a party.
+A game about rummaging through trash to bring to a backyard party!!

-Second scene currently empty but will have things in it CURRENT ISSUE: last scriptable object text not displaying
+The last scriptable object text isn't displaying but there's just a placeholder in there so it's ignorable